Updated 3:52 p.m. Monday, January 25, 2021

 from the first date of symptoms.

 - Springfield campus: If you have symptoms of COVID-19, schedule an appointment online for a free rapid test.
+At the onset of symptoms, students should still report symptoms

 - Mountain View and Salem campuses: Work directly with your local health department for testing.